kontist/kontist.github.io/SDK.markdown

 sidebar: true
 ---

-We provide you with a NPM package for Node.js and Browser environments, please see our [GitHub page for details](https://github.com/kontist/sdk).
+We provide you with a NPM package for Node.js and Browser environments.
+Please see our [GitHub page for details](https://github.com/kontist/sdk).

 ## Installation